aryan-marota/ai-ml-internship-maincraft/README.md

 - Compared performance using MAE, RMSE, and R²
 - Selected the best-performing model based on evaluation metrics

+### Task 3: Model Validation and Hyperparameter Tuning
+- Detected and analyzed overfitting
+- Used cross-validation for reliable evaluation
+- Applied GridSearchCV for hyperparameter tuning
+- Selected final model based on generalization performance

 (More tasks will be added weekly)

 ---